 Formal didactics during the first year of full time child/adolescent training are focused on developing a fundamental knowledge base in child and adolescent psychiatry, both in assessment and treatment.

-This second and final year of full-time child and adolescent training is designed to build on the skills and knowledge base gained in the first training year, with the opportunity for the resident to electively focus on particular areas of interest.
+This second and final year of full-time child and adolescent training is designed to build on the skills and knowledge base gained in the first training year, with the opportunity for the fellow to electively focus on particular areas of interest.
 Experiences over the year are designed with an eye on the future career of an individual resident.
 There are no call responsibilities during this year.
 Forensics, school consultation, community psychiatry, neurology (if not previously done) are all required experiences during this year, as well as senior resident teaching activities and a scholarly project, continuity clinic and longitudinal psychotherapy cases.
 Electives, which provide the remaining experiences during this year, are as numerous as the clinical, administrative and research activities ongoing within this large UPMC system of behavioral health care.
 There are a number of already existing elective opportunities and new ones are regularly proposed by residents and faculty.

 Formal didactics build on the knowledge base attained in the first year of child/adolescent training, and address more advanced and specialized topics designed to add depth to knowledge and skills.
 There is also a classroom focus on career transitioning and decision-making in anticipation of the completion of residency training.